hubertlacote/fb-scraping-tools/README.md

 # fb-scraping-tools

-**A unit tested set of tools written in Python to scrape / collect data from Facebook.**
+**A unit tested set of tools written in Python to scrape / collect data visible by a logged in user from Facebook.**

 ## Why ([![start with why](https://img.shields.io/badge/start%20with-why%3F-brightgreen.svg?style=flat)](http://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action))